 3. Does it help you reach clients more consistently and efficiently?

 While it’s a top priority to create a customer experience that “wows,” it’s also imperative your internal team has what they need to service your clients well.
-Investing in a Customer Relationship Management (CRM) system or Digital Marketing Platform could be the right move for you and your team in 2019.
+Investing in a Customer Relationship Management (CRM) system or Digital Marketing Platform could be the right move for you and your team in the coming year.

 Your internal technology budget should allow for good investments in four key areas:

 - Find new leads – bring in the right leads through digital marketing platforms and your website